 What are Tatkal Tickets and How Can they Be Booked?

-Passengers can make Tatkal bookings at railway stations that have facility or online.
+Passengers can make Tatkal bookings at railway stations that have facility, or online (follow these steps for booking online).
 Bookings for travel in air-conditioned classes open at 10 a.m. the day before departure.
 Sleeper class bookings start from 11 a.m.
 Tickets sell out quickly and can be hard to get though, and the Indian Railways website is known to crash due to congestion.

 What Does RAC Mean?